incodemon/MVD_05_CollisionSystem/README.md

 #### in CollisionSystem.cpp
- - get local points of ray/segment start point (use local_center), and 8 points of box (use local_center and local_halfwidths)
+ - get local points of ray/segment start point (use local_center), and create/store 8 points of box (use local_center and local_halfwidths)

- - get model matrices of ray/segment and box, and 'all transforms' vector (to pass to getGlobalMatrix() function)
+ - get transform component (i.e. model matrix) of entities of ray/segment and box
- - get global position of ray/segment start point all 8 points of box (a, b, c, d, e, f, g, h)
+ - use getGlobalMatrix() to get get global position of ray/segment start point all 8 points of box (a, b, c, d, e, f, g, h)

  - ray/segment direction must be rotated according to model matrix